 A seaport's continuing success during and after such storm events depends on effective coordination of the many aspects of port operations, each involving infrastructure, personnel, technology, communication, and financial resources.
-As a result, ports are subject to a variety of vulnerabilities including damaged infrastructure, human actions, technological failures, and organizational failures.22 Compared to other transportation infrastructure, seaports must address additional institutional and physical challenges due to the mixture of privately owned/operated facilities, publicly owned/operated facilities, and publicly ownedprivately operated facilities.
+As a result, ports are subject to a variety of vulnerabilities including damaged infrastructure, human actions, technological failures, and organizational failures.22 Compared to other transportation infrastructure, seaports must address additional institutional and physical challenges due to the mixture of privately owned/operated facilities, actions taken before a storm event to avoid or limit a disruptive impact publicly owned/operated facilities, and publicly ownedprivately operated facilities.
 Each stakeholder has its own set of priorities and constraints that come into play whenever a seaport's cargo movement is disrupted due to storm events, and how these various stakeholders interact with each other varies from port to port.